Estebans441/DHCP-server/README.md

-# Java DHCP Server by Daniel Hernández and Juan Carlos Suárez
+# DHCP Server developed in Java
-DHCP server developed in Java.
+DHCP Server developed in Java by Daniel Hernández and Juan Carlos Suárez.